Thinkright20/IP-Finder/README.md

 8. Paste the code in the index.js in the repl
 9. Click the "Run" button at the top in the center

-✅ **That's it!** You should have your IP Grabber up and running!
+✅ **That's it!** You should have your IP Finder up and running!

 # ⏰ Hosting

 Before note: This part is optional for users only who are interested in having hosting

-If you want to keep your IP Grabber up and running 24/7, follow this tutorial but SKIP TO 0:27:
+If you want to keep your IP Finder up and running 24/7, follow this tutorial but SKIP TO 0:27:

 **[How to Host a Repl 24/7 for FREE!](https://www.youtube.com/watch?v=q1Mq8jH2iMY&t=27s)**

 # ❓ Help

-If you have any troubles with making your IP Grabber or are running into any issues with hosting, you can leave a comment on the YouTube Video or contact me at my Discord:
+If you have any troubles with making your IP Finder or are running into any issues with hosting, you can leave a comment on the YouTube Video or contact me at my Discord:
 **https://discord.gg/suST7VSDRZ**

 # 🔗 Links